aterreno/blog/content/anti-agile-words-weekly/index.md

 I worked in a project where there was the bad habit of a weekly commit (!), on Friday late afternoon, to close the week.

-I worked in a project where there was a weekly remote standup meeting, nothing more useless and boring: people talking at the phone and no one listening.
+I worked in a project where there was a weekly remote stand up meeting, nothing more useless and boring: people talking at the phone and no one listening.

 Weekly doesn’t sounds good for nothing, not for iterations, not for releases, not for meetings.